Most Effective Products

 How Does Diphacinone Work?

 Diphacinone works when ingested by targeted rodents.
 This ingredient is a Vitamin K antagonist and anticoagulant, so it stops the blood from clotting normally.
-This eventually leads to internal bleeding, followed up by death.
+This eventually leads to internal bleeding, followed by death.

 Benefits of Diphacinone